 1890 Maine is a player on the world stage with modern papermaking facilities, connections to local and global markets, and lush, vast forests and riverways for easier transportation.

 1900-1930s Paper mills and factories are Maine’s biggest employers.
-All workers were trained at the University of Maine enabling workers to have a rewarding, high paying career.
+Many workers were trained at the University of Maine enabling workers to have a rewarding, high paying career.
 Maine workers and immigrants from around the world came to these mill towns, introducing new cultures and creating bustling, thriving communities.

 1930-1970s Other forested states in the country continue to successfully make paper, forcing Maine to adapt with the competition.
 Tourism in the state becomes incredibly popular and necessary for the health of the economy.